TurkiNAlghamdii/odin-recipes/README.md

 # odin-recipes

-Project of an Index containing links to pages with recipes
+Project of an Index page containing links to other pages with recipes